History, Politics and Economics

 Chapter 10: Business Competition and the 2007–08 Financial Crisis: A Post Keynesian Approach

-10. Business competition and the 2007–08 financial crisis: a Post Keynesian approach Tuna Baskoy* INTRODUCTION Post Keynesian explanations of the financial crisis in the USA in 2007–08, which influenced other countries as well, mainly focus on mechanics and technicalities rather than the elucidation of its dynamics.
+Tuna Baskoy* INTRODUCTION Post Keynesian explanations of the financial crisis in the USA in 2007–08, which influenced other countries as well, mainly focus on mechanics and technicalities rather than the elucidation of its dynamics.
 While some Post Keynesians overlook the impact of business competition, others acknowledge its importance, but do not examine how it gave life to otherwise seemingly independent factors that worked together and produce such catastrophic results in the USA as well as around the world.
 The following questions still require answers: what kind of role did competition play to produce the disastrous crisis?
 How did competition influence the business strategies of financial institutions in the process?
 A satisfactory explanation to this particular crisis as well as economic crises in general requires a closer examination of how business competition in the capitalist market economic system works.
 This chapter argues that business enterprises in Post Keynesian economics make strategic decisions under uncertainty to pursue power over pricing, investment and financing.
 Their goal is to manage competition to keep profit rates stable.
 However, it is difficult to achieve this goal under changing macroeconomic as well as microeconomic conditions.
 As profit margins decline, competitors become more aggressive and take greater risks in order to keep their share prices higher.
 This attitude, in turn, intensifies competition.
 Business enterprises take various actions in this stage such as cooperation agreements, cartels, mergers and acquisitions.
-However, they offer temporary solutions most...
+However, they offer temporary solutions most of the time owing to slowing economic growth and shrinking profit rates.
+Then...

 You are not authenticated to view the full text of this chapter or article.